-Customer loyalty is a hard won thing in this day and age.
+Customer loyalty is hard-won in this day and age.

 With so many choices and so much of the world within quick reach, so many of the restrictions that used to get in the way of customers buying a product or service even thirty years ago have